click here for teachings on the daily Gospel readings

 The First Reading Exodus 16:2-4, 12-15 ~ God Gives Bread from Heaven

-The people's suffering as they traveled through the desert was greater and more widespread than in the previous crisis when the Egyptians pursued them to the Yam Suf (Red Sea) in Exodus 15:11-12 or the thirst the people and animals experienced described in Exodus 15:24.
+The people's suffering as they traveled through the wilderness was greater and more widespread than in the previous crisis when the Egyptians pursued them to the Yam Suf (Red Sea) in Exodus 15:11-12 or the thirst the people and animals experienced described in Exodus 15:24.
 They accused God's agents, Moses and Aaron, of intending to lead them to die of famine in the desert.

 The Israelites depleted the food supplies they brought with them from Goshen.
-Living in Egypt, they became accustomed to a healthy diet of staples like bread and barley beer [henket], vegetables like leeks, lettuce, cucumbers, garlic, lentils, beans, chickpeas, and onions.
-They also enjoyed fruit like dates, figs, melons, grapes, olives, and pomegranates.
+Living in Egypt, they became accustomed to a healthy diet of staples like bread and barley beer [henket] and vegetables like leeks, lettuce, cucumbers, garlic, lentils, beans, chickpeas, and onions.
+They also enjoyed fruits like dates, figs, melons, grapes, olives, and pomegranates.
 In addition, they had a plentiful supply of fish and, more rarely, wild game and chickens (Chronicle of a Pharaoh, pages 94-95; Num 11:5; 20:5).
 The Israelites complained to Moses that it would have been better to die of old age in slavery than to die prematurely by starvation in freedom.
 The response of the Israelites to their suffering shows a lack of gratitude for their redemption from slavery and a lack of faith in God's divine providence.
-One might ask if the people were hungry, why didn't they kill some of their livestock?
+One might ask, if the people were hungry, why didn't they kill some of their livestock?
 It was because they knew that their future prosperity depended on their flocks and herds.
 A dead animal would never reproduce or give milk or wool.
 Therefore, they needed to preserve their animals for their future prosperity.

 There are two ways in which God tested the people on the wilderness journey to Mt.
 Sinai (Ex 6:4-5):

-2. The regulations concerning the rationing of the manna and the command to collect a double portion on the sixth day but to rest from all work on the Sabbath tested Israel's willingness to demonstrate obedience to God's commands and trust in His providence.
+2. The regulations concerning the rationing of the manna and the command to collect a double portion on the sixth day but to rest from all work on the Sabbath tested Israel's willingness to demonstrate their obedience to God's commands and trust in His providence.

 The journey from Egypt to Mt.
 Sinai provided the introduction to an intimate relationship with Yahweh for the children of Israel.
 God intended for the hardships they endured on the journey to humble the people and teach them to trust and depend on Him for their every need.
 However, despite the miracles God worked on their behalf, the Exodus generation remained rebellious and ungrateful.
-Rendering His divine judgment, God condemned the Exodus generation to forty years of wilderness wandering until every member of their generation died except for two faithful men: Joshua (a prince of the tribe of Ephraim) and Caleb (a Gentile convert), and a new generation, trained in obedience, grew to maturity.
+Rendering His divine judgment, God condemned the Exodus generation to forty years of wilderness wandering until every member of their generation died except for two faithful men: Joshua (a prince of the tribe of Ephraim) and Caleb (a Gentile convert) and a new generation, trained in obedience, grew to maturity.

 12 "I have heard the Israelites' complaints.
 Speak to them as follows: At twilight [bein ha-'arbayim = "between the twilights," plural ending] you will eat meat, and in the morning you will have bread to your heart's content, and then you will know that I am Yahweh your God" (NJB). [...] = literal translation (Interlinear Bible: Hebrew-English, Vol. I, page 184).